|

 a 1998 law that delays or denies federal financial

-Since taking effect in the fall of 2000, roughly 200,000
+Since taking effect in the fall of 2000, over 200,000

 students have been denied aid.
 These young people, who have